cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 ### `appliesTo` {#schema-actions-appliesTo}

-Specifies a JSON object containing two lists, `principalTypes` and `resourceTypes`, which contain the principal and resources entity types, respectively, that can accompany the action in an authorization request.
+Specifies a JSON object containing `principalTypes`, `resourceTypes`, and `context` which contain the principal, resources, and context entity types, respectively, that can accompany the action in an authorization request.

 + If either the `principalTypes` or `resourceTypes` components is given with an empty list `[]`, the associated action is not permitted in an authorization request with *any* entities of that category.
 This effectively means that the action will not be used in an authorization request at all.
 This makes sense for actions that act as groups for other actions.